MattPears1/claude-message-scheduler/README.md

 ## Who It's For

-Created by a Doctor of Psychology and developer for use with Claude Code Pro subscription.
-Perfect for users who want to maximize their Claude Code usage by running automated sessions overnight.
+Created by a developer using Claude Code Pro subscription.
+Getting the most out of the subscription means using it 24/7 and this tool allows you to do this.

 ## Installation